Marcell Ozuna Preview, Player Props: Braves vs. Rockies

-The Atlanta Braves, including Marcell Ozuna (.488 on-base percentage in past 10 games, 149 points above season-long percentage), take on starting pitcher Peter Lambert and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Atlanta Braves, including Marcell Ozuna (.474 batting average in his past 10 games), battle starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Rockies.
+In his last game, he hit a home run while going 2-for-4 against the Rockies.

 Marcell Ozuna Game Info & Props vs. the Rockies